 What educators can do

-Professors and teachers can also post a Science Rising Challenge flyer in their classroom or on their office door (Bonus points: bring a printed copy to share), or include a Powerpoint slide at the beginning or end of the day’s presentation.
+Professors and teachers can also download these Science Rising Powerpoint slides to use at the beginning or end of the day’s presentation.

 Your professor or TA could dedicate time and space to talk about nonpartisan civic engagement during class.
 Voting modules can help prepare and facilitate an in-class discussion on a topic that bridges the course with civic dialogue.